abedallaSK/Quick_Entry/README.md

- ### 3) Foreman Account:
+ ### 3) Administrator Account:
-   &nbsp;   &nbsp;  TO giving permissions to users to use their green card to prevent counterfeiting.
+   &nbsp;   &nbsp; This type of user is designed to grant users the ability to use their green card
  <div align="center">
   <a href="https://github.com/othneildrew/Best-README-Template">
     <img src="https://user-images.githubusercontent.com/93610654/147409790-e2809178-edac-475d-9717-80ae1eacb1fe.png"